smallgram/patchnotes/README.md

 This parsing library makes use of the **excellent** [npeg](https://www.github.com/zevv/npeg) PEG library by [zevv](https://www.github.com/zevv).

 ## Running
-Tests can be run using the `nimble` and `testament` tools included with the standard Nim distribution (at least since v1.2).
+Tests can be run using the `nimble` tool included with the standard Nim distribution.
 Easiest way to run the tests is to run `nimble test` from the project root.
-You can also directly run the tests contained in `tests/` using `testament`.
+You can also directly run the tests contained in `tests/`.